1

 To thrive as an Intern Student Welder, you need a basic understanding of welding techniques, safety procedures, and blueprint reading, often acquired through vocational courses or technical programs.
 Familiarity with welding tools, machinery, and safety equipment, as well as exposure to standards like MIG, TIG, and Stick welding, is typically expected.
 Attention to detail, willingness to learn, and effective communication help interns stand out and integrate with experienced teams.
 These skills ensure quality workmanship, safety compliance, and successful progression in the welding profession.

 What cities are hiring for Intern Student Welder jobs?
-Cities with the most Intern Student Welder job openings:

 What are the most commonly searched types of Student Welder jobs?
-The most popular types of Student Welder jobs are:

-What states have the most Intern Student Welder jobs?
 States with the most job openings for Intern Student Welder jobs include:

 $14.25 - $18.75/hr

-Internship
+Full-time, Internship

-Posted 9 days ago
+Re-posted 15 days ago

 Job description

-Welding Intern Candidate Expectations:
+Machinist Intern Candidate Expectations

-• Must have a basic understanding of blueprint reading
+• Basic understanding of blueprint reading

-• Must be able use a tape measure
+• Ability to use a tape measure

-• Be able to lift 50 lbs.
+• Ability to lift up to 50 lbs.

-• Be able to layout a part
+• Ability to lay out a part

 • Proficient in basic mathematics

-• Solid understanding of welding principles
+• Basic understanding of welding principles

-• Set ups for sub arc welding
+• Sub arc welding setups

 • Flat and vertical welding

-• Weld inspections for size and defects
+• Weld inspection for size and defects

-• FCAW, SAW, flame cutting, and Air Arcing
+• FCAW, SAW, flame cutting, and air arcing

 • Safe operation of overhead cranes and forklifts